Observation of magnetic field generation via the Weibel instability in interpenetrating plasma flows: Supplementary Information

-The simulated proton radiographs were obtained by launching a 14.7 MeV proton beam transversely to the flow propagation direction after $\sim$2 ns of interaction.
+The simulated proton radiographs were obtained by launching a 14.7 MeV proton beam transversely to the flow propagation direction.
 The proton distribution was initialized in OSIRIS following the distribution of an isotropic point source located 1 cm away from the beginning of the simulation box, in order to be consistent with our experimental setup.
-The protons probe the self-consistent fields produced in the simulation and exit on the opposite side of the simulation box, being the propagated ballistically to a square detector of 13 cm x 13 cm placed 30 cm away from the original point source.
-The detector has $512 \times 512$ points and $\sim$10 million probing protons are collected.
-We have also used the codes OSIRIS and LSP \cite{Welch2001134} to perform detailed proton radiography simulations of the Weibel magnetic fields produced self-consistently in reduced-scale OSIRIS simulations.
-These simulated radiographs confirm the relationship between the field structure in the object and image planes, observed in the full-scale simulations.
+The protons probe the self-consistent fields produced in the 3D simulation and exit on the opposite side of the simulation box, being then propagated ballistically to a square detector of 13 cm $\times$ 13 cm placed 30 cm away from the original point source, matching the experimental magnification of 30$\times$.
+The detector has 512 $\times$ 512 points, and $\sim10$ million probing protons are collected in each image.